Gleyber Torres Player Props: Yankees vs. Red Sox

 Gleyber Torres At The Plate

-- Torres is hitting .249 with eight doubles, a triple, 10 home runs and 27 walks.
+- Torres has eight doubles, a triple, 10 home runs and 28 walks while hitting .252.

-- Torres has picked up a hit in 69.4% of his 62 games this season, with multiple hits in 24.2% of those games.
+- Torres has picked up a hit in 44 of 63 games this year, with multiple hits 15 times.

-- Torres has driven home a run in 16 games this season (25.8%), including more than one RBI in 14.5% of his games and producing three or more of his team's runs on two occasions..
+- Torres has driven in a run in 16 games this year (25.4%), including nine games with more than one RBI (14.3%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.